How do I use Zapier with my GetResponse account?

 When you connect your GetResponse account to Zapier you can create Zaps–automated workflows–between GetResponse and other applications you use.
 For example, you can have a Zap that sends a message to your Slack channel when you send out a newsletter.
 Here are the triggers and actions you can use to create Zaps and automate your tasks:

 Creating these in your GetResponse account will trigger an action:

 - New Campaign (This integration uses terms from the previous version of GetResponse.
 “Campaigns” are “lists” now.)

 - New Contact

 - New Form

 - Remove Contact: remove a contact from a list of your choosing.

 - Create Contact: add a new contact to a list of your choosing.
-If you want to configure custom fields for your new contacts, or add them to an autoresponder cycle, click Show advanced options when you get to the Set up GetResponse contact step.
+If you want to configure custom fields for your new contacts, assign tags to them or add them to an autoresponder cycle, click Show advanced options when you get to the Set up GetResponse contact step.